Best SUVs 2024

 Land Rover initially launched the Defender with four-cylinder diesel and four- or six-cylinder turbo petrol engines.
 We'd recommend the later 3.0-litre six-cylinder diesels for their smoothness and swift performance, while a bonkers 525PS V8 petrol motor is sure to win Top Trumps competitions.
 There's also a plug-in hybrid model with an electric range of up to 27 miles.

-You'll pay strong money for a Defender but residuals are good, so you'll also get a decent chunk of it back at resale time.
-You can buy short- and long-wheelbase models, badged the 90 and 110, respectively.
-We'd opt for the latter: it's a lot more practical, even if there is an appeal to the pint-size Defender 90.
+You'll pay strong money for a Defender but residual values are good, so you'll also get a decent chunk of it back at resale time.
+You can buy short- and long-wheelbase models, badged the 90 and 110, respectively, plus another version called the 130 with some extra bodywork on the rear end and up to eight seats.
+We'd opt for the 110: it's a lot more practical than the 90 (even if there is an appeal to the pint-size Defender) but not as cumbersome as the 130.

 7. Skoda Kodiaq